Reputable Sexual Abuse Defense in Albuquerque

 Experienced Criminal Defense Lawyers Fighting Sexual Abuse Charges in New Mexico

 Sexual abuse is a very serious matter, but so are false allegations and charges.
 Have you been wrongly charged with sexual abuse?
 If so, we understand what you are going through.
 It can be a time of serious frustration, embarrassment, depression, resentment, and confusion.
 While you may know you are innocent, it sometimes isn’t enough to just tell the truth.
-You need experienced defense attorneys on your side.
+You need experienced Albuquerque sex abuse attorneys on your side.
 If you have been wrongly accused or charged with sexual abuse, don’t hesitate to reach out to us.
 We defend people just like you every day.

 What is Sexual Abuse in New Mexico?